ant-media/ant-media-documentation/docs/introduction.md

 # Introduction to Ant Media Server

 Ant Media Server is a ready-to-use, highly scalable, real-time video streaming solution.
-It supports Ultra-Low Latency (WebRTC), Low Latency Dash (CMAF), and HLS live streaming.
+It supports Ultra-Low Latency (WebRTC), Low Latency (LL-DASH/CMAF and LL-HLS) and standard latency (HLS) for live streaming.

-Ant Media Server (AMS) can be easily and quickly deployed on-premises or on public cloud networks like AWS, Azure, Google Cloud, Digital Ocean, Oracle, and Linode.
+Ant Media Server (AMS) can be easily and quickly deployed on-premises or on public cloud networks like AWS, Azure, Google Cloud, Digital Ocean, Oracle, and Linode/Akamai.

 Ant Media Server is available in two versions: **Community Edition** and **Enterprise Edition**.
 A table of comparisons is provided below.